ocattau/ocattau/_posts/2019-01-26-trizol-with-geo-and-oyster.md

 ### Next move:
 Try out the geoduck hemolymph and some oyster tissue samples using the Qiagen RNeasy Plus Micro Kit

-Bioanalyze all samples that had detectable RNA based on Qubit results
+Bioanalyze all samples that had detectable RNA based on Qubit results (so far just the oyster tissue samples)